iusecookies64/notes/content/Python/Data Structures In Python.md

 #### String Slicing
 Slicing a string in python can be done as `string[startIndex : endIndex]` and this returns slice of string starting from given index up till (not including) the end index.
 If we want prefix of the string we can either give do `string[0 : endIndex]` or do `string[: endIndex]` similarly if we want to suffix we can give end index equal to length of string or simply omit it i.e. `string[startIndex:]`.
 #### Steps in String Slicing
-We can give an additional parameter which is the step size, this will give us string starting from start index and take jumps of given step size, the syntax is `string[startIndex:endIndex:stepSize]`.
-By default step size is `1`.
+We can give an additional parameter which is the step size, this will give us string starting from start index and take jumps of given step size, the syntax is `string[startIndex:endIndex:stepSize]`, by default step size is `1`.

+>[!Note]
-**Note:** If we give step size of $-1$ then it will take steps backwards, this is not useful if we are slicing partial string, but if we can use this to reverse the string i.e. `string[::-1]`.
+>If we give a negative step size then then it will take steps backwards, for this to work start index >= end index otherwise we get nothing.
+Also we can use this to reverse the string i.e. `string[::-1]`.

 **Note:** Slicing and indexing in pythons lists is same as strings.
 #### Strings Are Immutable
 Strings are immutable in python that means we cannot change a character in the string, for example we cannot do `strVariable[indx] = 'R'`.
 To reassign a character at some index in a string we need use string concatenation i.e. `newString = oldStr[:indx-1] + 'R' + oldStr[indx+1:]`.